olaleyeolamide/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change group and owner of symbolic link
+change ownership from specific user